-12.Disaster and Emergency Services
+12. Disaster and Emergency Services

-The Disaster Management unit is responsible for the planning, prevention, response, mitigation and rehabilitation of disaster risks and significant events that occur or threaten to occur and could negatively impact on communities or result in serious disruption of services within the municipal boundaries.
+The Disaster Management unit is responsible for the coordination and management of planning, prevention, response, mitigation and rehabilitation of disaster risks and significant events that occur or threaten to occur and could negatively impact on communities or result in serious disruption of services within the municipal boundaries.
 Due to development and the increase in population, our communities are becoming more exposed to potentially serious hazards and risks.
-Victor Khanye Local Municipality is frequently affected by hazards such as fires, vehicle accidents, technological and environmental threats, natural phenomena, service disruption and crime.
-Disaster Management incorporates the Fire Service as its response function as they are the first responders to incidents where life and property are under threat.
-The Fire Department is now fully operational on a 24 hourly basis with all outstanding posts being filled.
-A new fire response truck and water tanker was purchased, upgrading the current facilities to a higher level of readiness.
+Victor Khanye local municipality is frequently affected by hazards such as fires, vehicle accidents, technological and environmental threats, natural phenomena, service disruptions and crime.
+The municipality have a developed disaster management plan that have been tested on a few separate incidents during the past five years and proven effective.